Truancy (novel): Synopsis

-The book starts out with 15-year old Tack just trying to survive a ruthless high school where any infraction means expulsion, and expulsion means death.
+The book starts out with 15-year old Tack trying to survive a ruthless high school where any infraction means expulsion, and expulsion means death.
 After a run in with some bullies, Tack escapes into abandoned District 19, where he meets Umasi.
 Umasi pays Tack to do menial chores like sorting through salt and pepper, and trains him in several fighting ways.

 On a routine inspection of Tack's school, his little sister Suzie takes the blame for her friend Melissa for throwing a stink bomb at the Disciplinary Officer.
 Suzie is expelled on the spot and is taken away from the school.
 Tack immediately follows and leaves the school just in time to see a firebomb fly into the car killing Suzie and the Disciplinary Officer.
 As he holds his sister's dead body, he sees the person who killed Suzie, calling her "collateral damage".
 Tack runs away and passes out on a dock.
 When he wakes up he is found by two members of the Truancy, which is a group of children trying to overthrow the City.
 He joins the Truancy under the name Takan, thinking that he can find the one who killed Suzie if he does.